My hair seems to be growing upward instead of longer.

 This is another one of those moments where I question about whether or not to blog about something.
 This time I had to wait until I knew what was going on before making a fuss.
-Two days after posting that my cervical biopsies came back fine, I found two large lumps in my left breast (cancer side).
+I found two large lumps in my left breast (cancer side).
 They were near the bottom of the breast and you can see them visually (I guess I need to look at the bottom as well as the top).
 They are surrounded with what looked like maybe bruising or thicker patches of blood vessels.
 I had a dream about my breasts having a dimpled appearance (which is how my aunt found her breast cancer, a dimple) so I looked more closely in the morning, and sure enough a couple of dimples were there.
 Upon further inspection I verified two distinctive hard lumps (maybe three).
 I showed them to Mike shortly after.
 They were all in the part of the breast that had been bruised and darker for most of the healing process over the last six weeks, so I hadn’t really felt around that area and the appearance had been a bit mottled.

 I just saw my surgeon and oncologist two weeks ago.
 So if two large lumps showed up within two weeks, the chance that it would be cancer is pretty low.
 I would have to have the world’s fastest growing breast cancer (the lumps are large, I had one of the faster growing varieties, but I just had surgery in there seven weeks ago).
 Online research indicated that the more likely scenario is that my silicone implant has ruptured or that I have fat necrosis (yes, dead fat) from the latissimus flap reconstruction.
 A possibility that occurs from reconstruction alone and reconstruction on a radiated breast increases the risk.